Multi-user passive beamforming in RIS-aided communications and experimental validations: Introduction

 The main contributions of this paper are summarized as follows: \begin{itemize} \item To the best of our knowledge, few works have been done on RIS-aided multi-user prototypes.
 We have designed and implemented an RIS-aided multi-user wireless communication system based on Universal Software Radio Peripheral (USRP) devices.
 Through a series of experiments, the results unequivocally reveal a significant augmentation in the spectral efficiency of the entire system after the configuration of the RIS.
 Furthermore, we conducted measurements on the radiation pattern of the codeword generated from our algorithms, and the findings indicate the potential application of the algorithm in a multi-user scenario and its ability to generate multiple beams.

 \item We have designed the whole workflow of the channel estimation and multi-user beamforming algorithms which can be employed in our RIS prototypes.
 Specifically, we introduce the angular domain channel model and formulate the channel estimation problem into CS terminology.
 In order to match our 1-bit quantized RIS prototype, we propose to generate the sensing matrix as Rademacher distribution and combine it with the generalized approximate message passing (GAMP) algorithm.
 Based on the estimated channel vector, we formulate the multi-user beamforming optimization problem and propose a quadratic transform-based low-rank multi-user beamforming (QTLM) algorithm to compute the reflection coefficients.
 In the process of the algorithms, we exploit the low-rank property in the model to reduce the complexity and accelerate the convergence.
+The proposed algorithm shows superior performance compared with existing schemes.

 \item Since the algorithm we have developed requires an accurate noise power value throughout its iteration, the noise floor in radio frequency (RF) devices is not sufficient for characterizing it.
 To address this issue, we introduce a novel approach that involves compensating the noise power through the utilization of the Receive Modulation Error Ratio (RxMER).
 This correction factor considers the impairments present in RF chains, thereby enhancing the precision of the noise power estimation.
 By implementing this correction, the received power gain of a two-user system attains an average improvement of $10\text{ dB}$, underscoring the efficacy of this corrective technique. \end{itemize}